juniorsundarCasual/TGT/vault/volume-3.chapter-173.md

 "Hold it!
 Identification," One of the armoured guards blocking the path demanded as they moved towards Markus.
 Markus bowed respectfully in return, causing the guard to lower his aggression slightly, before presenting the token on his person.

-The guard injected his mana into the token before tossing it back, "Beyond this point are the personal quarters of the Inner division members."
+The guard injected his mana into the token before tossing it back.
+An smug smile flashed accross his face for a microsecond, before it returned to a flat frown.
+He then said, "Beyond this point are the personal quarters of the Inner division members."

 As he terminated that statement, he walked towards Markus with an imposing aura.
-His boyd language clearly implied opposition, while his words did not dictate it.
+His body language clearly implied opposition, while his words did not dictate it.

 Markus bowed once again before turning.
 As he did so, he noticed another guard approaching the man who turned him away.
 By gently sharpening his mana senses, he caught their conversation.